-49. Response by the authority to acts of unlawful interference.
-The authority shall-
+51. Response by authority to acts of unlawful interference The authority shall -

-- (a) take adequate measures for the safety of passengers and crew of an aircraft which is subjected to an act of unlawful interference while on the ground until their journey can be continued; - (b) collect all pertinent information on the flight which is the subject of an act of unlawful interference, and transmit that information to all other States responsible or the Air Traffic Services units concerned, including those at the airport of known or presumed destination, so that timely and appropriate safeguarding action may be taken en-route and at the known, likely or possible destination of the aircraft; - (c) provide such assistance to an aircraft subjected to an act of unlawful seizure, including the provision of navigation aids, air traffic services and permission to land as may be necessitated by the circumstances; - (d) to the extent practicable detain, on the ground an aircraft subjected to unlawful seizure unless its departure is necessitated by the overriding duty to protect human lives; - (e) notify the State of registry of an aircraft and the State of the operator of the landing aircraft subjected to an act of unlawful interference, and shall similarly transmit, by the most expeditious means, all other relevant information to- - (i) the State of registry and the State of the operator; - (ii) each State whose citizens suffered fatalities or injuries; - (iii) each State whose citizens were detained as hostages; - (iv) each State whose citizens are known to be on board the aircraft; and - (v) the International Civil Aviation Organisation.
+- (a) take appropriate measures for the safety of passengers and crew of an aircraft which is subjected to an act of unlawful interference while on the ground until their journey can be continued; - (b) collect all pertinent information on the flight which is the subject of an act of unlawful interference, and transmit that information to all other States responsible for the Air Traffic Services units concerned, including those at the airport of known or presumed destination, so that timely and appropriate safeguarding action may be taken enroute and at the known, likely or possible destination of the aircraft; - (c) provide assistance to an aircraft subjected to an act of unlawful seizure, including the provision of navigation aids, air traffic services and permission to land as may be necessitated by the circumstances; - (d) to the extent practicable detain, on the ground an aircraft subjected to unlawful seizure which has landed in Ugandan territory unless its departure is necessitated by the overriding duty to protect human lives in making this decision consultations shall be made, where practicable, with the State of the Operator of the aircraft subjected to an act of unlawful seizure and notification to the States of assumed or stated destination;

+- (e) notify the State of registry of an aircraft and the State of the operator of the landing aircraft subjected to an act of unlawful interference, and shall similarly transmit, by the most expeditious means, all other relevant information to- - (i) the State of registry and the State of the operator of the aircraft; - (ii) each State whose citizens suffered fatalities or injuries; - (iii) each State whose citizens were detained as hostages; - (iv) each State whose citizens are known to be on board the aircraft; and - (v) the International Civil Aviation Organisation; - (f) ensure that information received as a consequence of action taken in accordance with paragraph (b) is distributed locally to the air traffic services units concerned, the appropriate airport administrations, the operator and others concerned as soon as practicable; - (g) cooperate with other States for the purpose of providing a joint response in connection with an act of unlawful interference; and - (h) when taking measures in Ugandan territory to free passengers and crew members of an aircraft subjected to an act of unlawful interference, shall use, as necessary, the experience and capability of the State of the Operator, State of manufacture and State of Registry of that aircraft.